MirisWisdom/AmaiSosu/README.md

   incompatibility with OpenSauce;
 - automatic detection attempt of a legally installed HCE directory for an even easier installation;
+- automatic detection of an officially installed SPV3.2 directory;
 - ability to manually specify a HCE directory, for portable/non-standard HCE installations;
 - minimum administrative requirements -- they are only needed if HCE is